 The Agilent oscilloscopes have an internal TRC ("Trace?") file format that are not easy to open on anything but the scopes themselves.
 Using the "Quick Print" button or being sure to check the "Formats" menu after clicking "Save" will let you save to more conventional formats like CSV and BMP.

-If you have a bunch of TRC files, e-mail me to setup a time to visit the lab.
+If you have a bunch of TRC files, setup a time with your instructor to visit the lab.
 You’ll be able to use the scope to open the TRC files on your disk and then re-save them as the format you like.
+However, you may lose some data in the conversion process.

 While it’s fine to include BMP ("BiTmaP") files in your lab report, CSV ("Comma Separated Values") files are much more versatile.
 Rather than storing an image, they store actual data that can be opened by Microsoft Excel or MATLAB (see the csvread command for one example of how to do this; try typing help csvread inside MATLAB).
 You’ll then be able to plot and manipulate the data as you wish.